ingvarha/mythopoeia/README.md

-I Paradis jeg kanskje blikket vil sende                         In Paradise perchance the eye may stray fra å stirre på Dagen som aldri vil ende                        from gazing upon everlasting Day til å se dagen skinnende ny over vannet                         to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.
+I Paradis jeg kanskje blikket vil sende                         In Paradise perchance the eye may stray fra å stirre på Dagen som aldri vil ende                        from gazing upon everlasting Day til å se den skinnende ny over vannet                           to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.
 Ser jeg utover det signede land, fra meg selv:                  Then looking on the Blessed Land 'twill see Alt er som det er, men fritt likevel                            that all is as it is, and yet made free: